LogoOsome

 Sole Trader

-A sole trader is someone who runs their own business and gets to keep all their business profits following income tax.
+A sole trader is someone who runs their own business and gets to keep all their business profits after paying income tax.
 This means that the person owns all of the assets and liabilities of their business, including the right to decide how the business will be run.
-The main benefit of running a sole trader is setting your hours and controlling what happens in your business.
+The main benefit of running a sole trader is the flexibility to set your hours and have complete control over business decisions.
 However, a sole trader is personally liable for all the business's debts.

-You can register a business as a sole trader if your business profits from self-employment exceed £1,000 by the end of the financial year.
-If you fit the bill, here's what you need to do to list your business as a sole trader:
+You must register a business as a sole trader if your business profits from self-employment exceed £1,000 in a tax year.
+Here's what you need to do if you decide to operate as a sole trader:

 • Keep a record of your accounts